Elemend/Blast-Blast-Furnaces/README.md

 To completely remove this datapack from your world, you need to execute a function from chat: `/function bbf:uninstall_bbf` This will remove the scoreboards that were added to not clog up the "scoreboard.dat" of your worldsave.
 Then you can close the world and delete the zip file from your datapacks folder.
 It might become necessary to close Minecraft completely since a message could pop up saying: "the file is still in use".

+## Updated 14.06.2021

+This Update changes the marker entity to a marker.
+The armor stand is now only there for the visuals.
+Added a manual update path for this change: The player has to throw a fire charge into the hopper again.
+This will change the armor stand for a marker.
+No need to destroy the hopper.